Consensys/doc.gnark/docs/HowTo/serialize.md

 Witnesses (inputs to the `Prove` or `Verify` functions) may be constructed outside of `gnark`, in a non-Go codebase.

-While there is no standard yet, we followed similar patterns used by other ZKP libraries.
+While there is no standard yet, we followed similar patterns used by other ZK-SNARK libraries.

 For performance reason (witnesses can be large), witnesses are encoded using a binary protocol.